 North Central Washington Baptist Outreach

-The Church’s vision for 2007 and beyond began as the “HIGHWAY 20 PROJECT,” the goal of which is to reach the 12 communities along a 270 mile stretch of State Route 20 from the south end of Whidbey Island (Clinton, Langley, Freeland, Greenbank), then east to the mainland and across the Cascade Mountains all the way to Okanogan (Burlington, Sedro Woolley, Lyman, Hamilton, Concrete, Winthrop, Twisp).
+The church’s vision for the State of Washington began in 2007 as the “HIGHWAY 20 PROJECT,” the goal of which was to reach 12 communities (large and small) that were located along a 270-mile stretch of State Route 20 — from the south end of Whidbey Island (Clinton, Langley, Freeland, and Greenbank), then east to the mainland and across the Cascade Mountains all the way to Okanogan (Burlington, Sedro Woolley, Lyman, Hamilton, Concrete, Winthrop, Twisp).

-The impetus for this mission was taken from Nehemiah 2:18 (“Let us rise up and build”), which translates into a desire to help rebuild the walls of protection in people’s lives.
-Our prayer is that the Lord will not only aid us in reaching our Judæa for Christ, but also lead us to plant at least four Bible-believing, Gospel-preaching Baptist churches in strategic centers along this corridor.
+The impetus for this mission was taken from Nehemiah 2:18 (“Let us rise up and build”), which translates into a desire to help rebuild the walls of protection in people’s lives through the preaching of the Gospel and the establishing of sound Bible-believing, Gospel-preaching churches in our Judæa.

-The first phase (completed in 2007) was to provide each home in these communities a free copy of the Gospel of John & the Book of Romans, together with an offer for a free on-line or in-home Bible study.
+The first phase was to provide each home in these communities a free copy of the Gospel of John and the Book of Romans, together with other tracts and literature and an offer for a free on-line or in-home Bible study.
+Large groups of church members spent two days each month going from house to house, camping out when the distance from home grew too great.

-Phase Two (2008) focused on areas of interest (gauged from the responses received) to establish Bible studies and preaching centers.
+Phase two (2008) focused on areas of interest that were gauged from responses received during phase one, looking to establish Bible studies in homes and public places.

-In 2015, while continuing evangelistic and discipleship efforts with Jamaican souls in the orchards, the Spirit directed the ministry team to concentrate more of their evangelistic labours two hours south in the city of Wenatchee via a clear “Macedonian Call.”
-The team answered the call to start a church by commencing worship services in the metropolitan area of over 100,000 in a public school facility.
-Members have been added to the Wenatchee “Blessed Hope Baptist Outreach” of Bible Baptist Church via baptism and letters of commendation.
-As 2016 commences, Brothers Majors and McDowell request prayers for God to mightily work the logistics of moving their families to Wenatchee, to more efficiently and effectively minister to the growing flock.
+In 2015, with continuing evangelistic and discipleship efforts in the orchards, the Spirit directed the ministry team to concentrate more of their evangelistic labors two hours further south in the city of Wenatchee.
+The team commenced conducting regular meetings in this metropolitan area of over 100,000 in a public school facility, naming this particular outreach the “Blessed Hope Baptist Outreach.”